[−][src]Trait gio::FileEnumeratorExt

 fn get_child(&self, info: &FileInfo) -> Option<File>

-which refers to the file named by info
+Return a new File which refers to the file named by info in the source

-.
+directory of self.
 This function is primarily intended to be used

-inside loops with FileEnumeratorExt::next_file
+inside loops with FileEnumeratorExt::next_file.

 This is a convenience method that's equivalent to: